hamzzaaamalik/memex/README.md

 AI Agent successfully used persistent memory for context-aware responses!
 ```

-> **🎯 This is what makes MindCache powerful**: Your AI remembers user preferences, project context, and conversation history across sessions — enabling truly personalized, context-aware interactions.
+> **This is what makes MindCache powerful**: Your AI remembers user preferences, project context, and conversation history across sessions — enabling truly personalized, context-aware interactions.

 ---